Governors Island Golf Course

 Governors Island Golf Course was a military course on Governors Island in New York Harbor, New York City, approximately 800 yd from the southern tip of Manhattan Island.
-The golf course offered one of the most unique golf experiences in New York City due to its views of the Brooklyn and Manhattan skylines, with the Statue of Liberty as a backdrop.
+The golf course offered one of the most unusual golf experiences in New York City due to its views of the Brooklyn and Manhattan skylines, with the Statue of Liberty as a backdrop.
 It was considered the only golf course in Manhattan as Governors Island is technically part of the borough.

-The golf course closed in 1996 but was re-opened for a one-time golf tournament in 2006.
+The golf course closed in 1996, but was re-opened for a one-time golf tournament in 2006.

 History

-Golf came to Governors Island in 1903 when a six-hole course, three holes played twice, was built near Fort Jay which was known as The Quadrangle.
-The golf course got a boost when Chief of Staff General Leonard Wood issued orders in 1910 that all officers must keep themselves fit.
+Golf came to Governors Island in 1903, when a six-hole course, three holes played twice, was built near Fort Jay which was known as The Quadrangle.
+The golf course got a boost when Chief of Staff General Leonard Wood issued orders in 1910, that all officers must keep themselves fit.
 Golf was one of the sports noted by officers responding to the departmental order issued by Major General Frederick Dent Grant.